Economic pressures propel workers to reskill | edX survey

 The great reskilling has begun

-Seventy percent of workers say additional training improves their chances of receiving a salary increase at their current job.
+Ninety-one percent of workers believe that additional training improves their chances of receiving a salary increase at their current job, with 41% stating that it greatly improves those chances.
 The majority of workers are doing just that: Fifty-seven percent report they are currently participating in additional education and training opportunities to upskill.
 In addition, 42% say they are currently training to reskill.

 Roughly half of workers (46%) expect to increase their spending on professional development this year compared to last, with 56% planning to spend over $1,000 on training and education.